Home

 • Avoid tick infested areas

-• Have your dog treated with a tick control product
+• Have your dog treated with a tick control product, like Frontline Plus or advantix (Advantix is toxic to cats so don't use this product on cats)

-• When walking in the bush keep to a path if possible stay in the centre and try to avoid contact with vegetation
+• When walking in the bush keep to a path if possible stay in the center and try to avoid contact with vegetation

 • Check your dog at regular intervals for ticks